How to create an RPA flow to understand Throw and Rethrow

 This tutorial will show you how to create a basic flow which uses the Throw and Rethrow activities, to understand how to work with Exceptions using the Try Catch, Throw and Rethrow.

-Let’s create a flow which will allow bot to read the files and check if they contain any text.
-The exception scenario here could be that there was no file found in the mentioned directory.
+We’ll create a flow which will allow a bot to read the files and check if they contain any text.
+The exception scenario here is that no file can be found in the defined directory.

 Components